Blog

 Living off the Land techniques have proven incredibly effective at enabling attackers to blend into organizations’ digital environments.
 It is normal for millions of credentials, network tools, and processes to be logged each day across a single digital ecosystem.
 So how can defenders spot malicious use of legitimate tools amidst this digital noise?

-Self-Learning AI technology has become fundamental in shining a light on attackers using an organization’s own infrastructure against them.
+Self-Learning AI technology: This technology, exclusive to Darktrace, has become fundamental in shining a light on attackers using an organization’s own infrastructure against them.
 It learns any given unique digital environment from the ground up, understanding the ‘pattern of life’ for every device and user.
 Living off the Land attacks are therefore identified in real time from a series of subtle deviations.
 This might include a new credential or unusual SMB / DCE-RPC usage.

 Its deep understanding of the business enables it to spot attacks that fly under the radar of other tools.
 With a Living off the Land attack, the AI will recognize that although usage of particular tool might be normal for an organization, the way in which that tool is used allows the AI to reveal seemingly benign behavior as unmistakably malicious.